Netatalk/netatalk/doc/manual/Configuration.md

 See **afp.conf**(5) for documentation of the configuration options.

-### sqlite
+### last

-A zero-configuration database backend that uses the SQLite v3 embedded database engine.
+The last backend is an in-memory Trivial Database (tdb).
+It is not persistent, with IDs valid only for the current session.
+Starting with netatalk 3.0, it operates in *read only mode*.
+This backend is useful e.g. for mounting CD-ROMs, or for automated testing.

-This backend is considered experimental and should only be used for testing.
+This is basically equivalent to how **afpd** stored CNID data in netatalk 1.5 and earlier.

 ## Charsets/Unicode